 - Successful product launch with a small budget

 - Logistics and warehousing

 - Verify the success of the implementation measures

 Yeah, first of all congratulations!
 With your own product, you have already laid the foundation for a successful market launch.

 In this article, I’ll show you how to make your product a success in the market.
 And all this without any technical jargon.
 Because I’ll tell you in practical terms which 11 points you should definitely consider so that the leap onto the shelf is successful.
 Let’s get started.

-Your product – Why product development is the foundation for a successful market launch
+Your new product – Why product development is the foundation for a successful market launch

 As you have just read: The success of your product launch depends largely on your product itself.